Adversarial Fine-tuning in Offline-to-Online Reinforcement Learning for Robust Robot Control: Experiments

 Figure~\ref{fig:performance_curve} shows the learning dynamics under different perturbation scenarios.
 Fine-tuned policies typically exhibit an initial performance drop but recover quickly, converging faster than fully online training.
 This recovery occurs because adversarial perturbations promote exploration of previously unseen action regions, enabling the policy to learn compensatory behaviors more effectively.
 When the perturbation condition during fine-tuning matches the evaluation condition, convergence becomes faster and more stable, further supporting the advantage of targeted fine-tuning.

+In this study, sample efficiency is evaluated based on the number of online environment interactions required during fine-tuning.

-These results demonstrate that adversarial fine-tuning effectively combines the robustness advantages of online training with the sample efficiency of offline pretraining.
+From this perspective, these results demonstrate that adversarial fine-tuning effectively combines the robustness advantages of online training with the sample efficiency of offline pretraining.
 This approach provides a practical solution for deploying RL policies in real-world robotic systems where actuator perturbations are inevitable.
+To further examine the algorithmic generality of the proposed framework, we conduct additional experiments using Implicit Q-Learning (IQL)~\cite{IQL} pretraining; detailed results are provided in Appendix~\ref{appdx_IQL}.
+We further investigate how different perturbation generation mechanisms influence fine-tuning behavior; details are provided in Appendix~\ref{appdx:pgd_adv}.